ros2/ros2_documentation/source/Tutorials/WritingASimpleServiceAndClient(C++).rst

 .. code-block:: bash

-  ros2 pkg create --build-type ament_cmake test --dependencies rclcpp example_interfaces
+  ros2 pkg create --build-type ament_cmake cpp_srvcli --dependencies rclcpp example_interfaces

 Your terminal will return a message verifying the creation of your package ``cpp_srvcli`` and all its necessary files and folders.